All Episodes

 So she keeps looking up to the right.

-But she doesn't say, Yeah, that was Epstein with the voice cascading down.
+But she doesn't say, yeah, that was Epstein with the voice cascading down.

-There's a cascade up.
+There's a cascade up, like it's a question.

-For those of us who have been teaching science, that's a clue, right?
+Now, for those of us who have been teaching science, that's a clue, right?

-I heard it so many times when someone would do some particle physics homework, I would get some trash that they clearly copied out of a textbook that they've never really read or understood.
+I would get some trash that they clearly copied out of a textbook that they've never really read or understood.

-And I would ask the question, for example, okay, but what exactly is that symbol h bar in your homework?
+And I would ask the question, for example, okay, but what exactly is that symbol H-bar in your homework?

-And they would be like, um, the Planck constant.
+And they'll be like, the Planck constant.

 And I'm like, hey, you tell me, you wrote that stuff.